Frequently Asked Questions

 Each session’s schedule is packed full of activities, and we’ve found that mid-session camp visits disrupt the flow of camp and each camper’s experience.
 You are welcome to call in at any time to check on your camper, but please do not show up unannounced.

 Part of coming to camp is making new friends.
-At the same time, if your child wants to bring a friend with them to camp, or if they would like to be re-united in a cabin with a friend from a previous year, we will do our very best to honor up to two cabin mate requests.
-Requests should be campers of similar ages and in the same session.
+At the same time, if your child wants to bring a friend with them to camp, or if they would like to be re-united in a cabin with a friend from a previous year, we will do our very best to honor one cabin mate request.
+See our Cabin Mate Policy for more information.
 If you would like your child to be separate from another camper, these requests must be made in writing and sent two weeks prior.
-If you would like to join together a group of friends, please register for one of our Fusion sessions.

 It is our desire that no child be prevented from attending camp because of finances.
 Donations are received to fund many camp scholarships.
 The number available is limited, and awards will be based on need and awarded on a first-come, first-served basis.